-Identity theft can happen to anyone, but there are some things you can do to lower your risk:
+Identity theft can happen to anyone.
+To help lower your risk:

-- Store all your personal information in a safe place.
-Be careful with your wallet, credit and debit cards, social security number and PIN numbers.
+- Keep your personal information in a safe place.
+Be careful with your wallet, credit and debit cards, social security number, and PIN numbers.

-- Do not respond to unknown requests for personal information by phone, mail or online.
-The IRS will not call you and ask for your personal information over the phone.
+- Do not give your personal information – by phone, mail or online – to anyone you don’t know.
+The IRS will not call and ask for your information over the phone.

-- Shred receipts, credit offers, account statements, expired credit cards, and other documents containing personal information before throwing them away.
+- Shred receipts, credit offers, account statements, expired credit cards, and other documents with your personal information before throwing them away.

 - Review your credit reports at least once a year.
-You can order it for free from Annual Credit Report.
+Order a free report from Annual Credit Report.

-- Safeguard your personal information online, on your computer and phone.
-Use secure websites, install firewalls and anti-virus software, and create complex passwords that cannot be guessed.
+- Make sure your personal information online, on your computer, and on your phone is safe.
+Use secure websites, firewalls, and anti-virus software.
+Create complex passwords that cannot be guessed.

-Each year in the United States, millions of people are victims of financial fraud crimes.
-Fraud crimes happen when someone tricks you into believing that you are paying for goods or services, but you never receive what you paid for.
-Anyone can become a victim of fraud crimes.
+Millions of people in the United States are victims of financial fraud crimes every year.
+The crimes happen when someone tricks you into paying for something you never receive.
+Anyone can be a victim of fraud crimes.

-These types of crimes may make you question your own judgement and destroy your trust in others, especially if the offender (the person who commits the crime) is someone you know or trust.
-You may feel embarrassed or ashamed to tell anyone what happened to you, or may be worried that you will be criticized by friends or family.
+If you are a victim of financial crime, it may make you question your own judgment.
+It can also destroy your trust in others, especially if the offender is someone you know.
+You may be embarrassed to tell anyone what happened.
+You may worry that your friends or family will criticize you.

-You are not alone, and there are resources that can help you.
+You are not alone, and there are resources to help you.

 What is financial fraud?